guidoism/escape/inspiration/jonesforth.md

         STACK NOTATION ----------------------------------------------------------------------

-        In FORTH style we can also use ( ... -- ... ) to show the effects that a word has on the parameter stack.
+        In Forth style we can also use ( ... -- ... ) to show the effects that a word has on the parameter stack.
 For example:

         ( n -- )        means that the word consumes an integer (n) from the parameter stack.